This is a preview. Access to the 50-State Charts tool requires a subscriptionLearn More Request a Quote

 Author: XpertHR Editorial Team

-The following chart presents each state's workplace face-covering requirements as well as relevant government resources.
+The following chart presents each state's face-covering requirements as well as relevant government resources.